 How does the quality of the code of your digital product or solution impact your bottom line?
-What is the difference between the code that works and the clean one?
+What is the difference between the code that works and the clean coding?
 These are the questions that bother many business owners and procurement decision-makers.
-Let’s put it simply: having your code clean is about your future costs: if the code works well – you’ll not need to invest in maintaining it.
+Let’s put it simply: clean coding is about your future costs: if the code works well – you’ll not need to invest in maintaining it.
 And when you need to extend it – you’ll save money to scale up.

 Customer complaints, abandoned carts, site errors, troubles with speed, security issues, increased number of tech tickets for customer support, etc. These are all indications that your product may not work correctly because of poor code.

-Customer complaints, abandoned carts, site errors, troubles with speed, security issues, increased number of tech tickets for customer support, etc. These are all indications that your product may not work correctly because of poor code.
+Customer complaints, abandoned carts, site errors, troubles with speed, security issues, increased number of tech tickets for customer support, etc. These indicate that your product may not work correctly because of poor code.
 You may not be able to address them immediately, yet you should have it in mind when planning to add new features, scale up, or schedule for a new product.

 Don’t create problems.
 Prevent them.
-Take into consideration that clean coding should be a benchmark for professional and quality-oriented businesses rather than the exception or occasion.
+Consider that clean coding should be a benchmark for professional and quality-oriented businesses rather than the exception or occasion.

-There are countless cases of destructive code bringing companies down or leading good products into disasters.
+Countless cases of destructive code bringing companies down or leading good products into disasters.
 Indeed, it takes a lot more effort to write clean code.
-It needs daily practice and focus during execution.
+It needs daily practice and focuses during execution.
 And the common problem is that the primary goal for the development team is getting work done (in time and within the budget) rather than coding in top-notch quality.
-Although quality is often taken for granted, not all customers are ready to pay for the time it takes to get to the goal.
+Although quality is often taken for granted, not all customers are ready to pay for the time it takes to reach the goal.
 Yet if the product, solution, or whole business is set to grow, scale up, and succeed, the clean code matters.
 It saves you time, money, and customer satisfaction.

 You should also never underestimate the importance of correct decisions.
 Choosing the right platform and architecture may also lead to the expected result.
 So, it is essential to understand that technological prowess is a business, not a technology goal.
 Your growth prospects depend on it.